antongolub/misc/packages/topoconfig/extends/README.md

 ```

 ## Internals
-To simplify tweak ups some internals are exposed as separate functions.
+To simplify tweak ups some internals are exposed.

 ### extend
 Accepts objects and merges them according to the rules.